 If you’ve been dreaming about planning a Maldives honeymoon or a Maldives vacation, I don’t blame you—it is truly an other-worldly paradise, with sugar-fine sand, crystal clear water, and villas with views to-die-for.
 I fell so in love after my own Maldives honeymoon two years ago, I’ve been back twice since, and I’m excited to share EVERYTHING I’ve learned with you.

 Well, you’re in good hands.
-In this post, I’ll be covering everything you need to know about planning a Maldives honeymoon or vacation, and answering the following common questions:
+In this post, I’ll be covering everything you need to know about planning a Maldives honeymoon or vacation, and answering some of the most common questions, like how much does a trip to the Maldives cost, when is the best time of the year to visit the Maldives, and which hotels I would personally recommend.

 Technically the Maldives are warm and sunny year-round, with temperatures ranging from the low 70s to the high 80s, but there are slight differences (and pros and cons) for each season.
 Here’s a breakdown that makes it easy for you: